eliascotto/scotto.me/src/about.md

 </div>

 <p class="home-p">
-  My background has been primarily in developing <strong>web applications</strong> from the ground up.
-  Today I mainly use <strong>Clojure</strong> and Clojurescript, but I've been working extensively with modern JS frameworks for years.
+   I have a life-long passion for computers and technology in general.
+   My love for building things led me to work with startups around the world, where I could take an active role in creating new products.
 </p>

 <p class="home-p">
+   My background has been primarily in developing <strong>web applications</strong> from the ground up.
+I've been working extensively with modern JS frameworks for years.
+Today I work as a full-stack engineer, focusing on Clojure backend development.
-  I've worked in multiple startups from Silicon Valley, to Switzerland, to Australia.
+   In the past, I've worked in multiple startups from Silicon Valley, to Switzerland, to Australia.
 </p>

 <p class="home-p">